GhostGlitch/AquaHotkey-G/docs/Other/Stream.md

      because elements are mapped into the final result of the mapper function.

-2. **`.MapMulti()`**:
-   - Unlike in Java, this method accepts a function that mutates the current elements by reference.
-It retains the same parameter length as the original stream.

 3. **`.Max()`, `.Min()`, and `.Join()`**:
    - These methods only use the first parameter of the stream.
 To access other parameters, `.Map()` or `.FlatMap()` should be used to rearrange or